 - Half Unemployed/ Half Employed.
 Even though the city has a higher unemployment rate than the nation’s average, the residents are typically able to find employment in the fourth largest city in the country (which is in Pasadena’s backyard), Houston.

 - The City’s Grocery Store.
 Although HEB is one of the various grocery stores you can choose from, HEB is the number one grocery store visit in Pasadena.
-From groceries to prescription, the residents of the city often visit the local store.
+From groceries to prescriptions, the residents of the city often visit the local store.

 - Unfortunately, Stinkadena is a common nickname for Pasadena.
 The city received the nickname Stinkadena due to the foul smells that often come from the factories and refineries.
 Although the smell is nowhere as bad as it was years ago, the locals have learned how to disregard the scent.
 One of the insider jokes the locals might use is “Smell that money!!!”

-- Pasadena love pets.
+- Pasadena loves pets.
 The organization, Paws in the Park, provide an area for pet owners to let their best friends run free and their natural selves.
 They offer training classes for dogs, and a shelter to help animals find warm homes.

 Pasadena Notable Events